Ensembl/ensembl-hive/docs/creating_pipelines/semaphores.rst

   - A group of jobs the semaphored (funnel) job(s) waits for.
 In eHive terminology, this group is called the "fan" (or sometimes also called the "box," because eHive's graphical display tools identify the fan by drawing a shaded box around the appropriate analyses or jobs)

   - A single job that seeds the funnel and fan jobs during its execution.
+In eHive terminology, this is called the "factory."

 .. hive_diagram::

-    {   -logic_name => 'Seeding',
+    {   -logic_name => 'Factory',
         -flow_into  => {
            '2->A' => [ 'Fan' ],
            'A->1' => [ 'Funnel' ],